zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

-1. For each node, calculate S = (1000*PTS + PTS*BFBP)
+1. For each node, calculate S = (1000\*PTS + PTS\*BFBP)
 2. Scale each S to be between 0-100
 3. Return the scores

 **Algorithm Analysis**

 1. The algorithm favors nodes with high PTS scores with 1000*PTS part.
-The weight 1000 is chosen to give preference to PTS  and to avoid the congestion of scores upon scaling down, my magnifying the scores
+The weight 1000 is chosen to give preference to PTS  and to avoid the congestion of scores upon scaling down, by magnifying the scores
 2. PTS*BFBP penalizes hot nodes with low BFBP scores.
 3. The final scaled-down value deals with congestion, hot node penalty, and favoring of high PTS score nodes